DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 [Polaroid film](https://eu.polaroid.com/collections/instant-film) has been getting better and better, with its three basic variants, [SX70 type](https://eu.polaroid.com/collections/instant-film) with an approximate ISO of 160, [type 600](https://eu.polaroid.com/collections/film-for-polaroid-600-cameras), with ISO 640, both with build in battery and finally [i-type film](https://eu.polaroid.com/collections/film-for-polaroid-600-cameras), without battery.
 All new film units are significantly thicker than the original ones, and thus only 8 photos fit in a pack.

 ### SX70
 SX70 film is for the original SX70 and all foldable cameras up to the SLR680.
 Many people like earlier models, those cameras, simpler without flash or sonar are really compact and definitely fit Dr. Lands pocket.
-I myself prefer alphas, with the focus aid, tripod mount, and I like them chrome with tan leather.
+I myself prefer Alphas, with the focus aid, tripod mount, and I like them chrome with tan leather.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/08/INVENTS-SX70.jpg)

-Many people will tell you that this film is so much better that its ISO-600 counterpart, and prefer to shoot with it, even if it needs more light.
+Many people will tell you that this film is so much better that its ISO 600 counterpart, and prefer to shoot with it, even if it needs more light.
 At first I thought that this was utter nonsense, but I am beginning to think that this is the case.

 Not only foldables, but some box cameras also use this film.